-- Has made senior management accountable for the safety and health of employees and contractors. - Has processes in place to prevent incidents. - Sets safety and health targets for continuous improvement and meets them. - Monitors and publicly reports safety and health performance. - Conducts risk-based training for all employees, contractors and visitors, and fosters a culture of safety.
+- Has made senior management accountable for the safety and health of employees and contractors. - Has processes in place to prevent incidents. - Has processes and programs to promote psychological safety and respectful behaviour in the workplace. - Conducts training for all employees, contractors, and visitors, and fosters a culture of health, safety, and respect. - Monitors and publicly reports physical and psychological safety and health performance. - Sets physical safety and health targets for continuous improvement and meets them.